ros2/design/articles/141_static_remapping.md

 Dynamic remapping is the ability to remap a name while a node is running.
 It may be useful for a developer who has started a node and wants to connect it to a different source.
 Because the user will see the name after it has been remapped by static rules, dynamic rules should be applied after static ones.
-This way the new rule matches the name the user sees see rather than the original name used in code.
+This way the new rule matches against the name the user sees with introspection tools rather than the original name used in code.